http://www.saltworkstechnologies.com

 product chambers 110, 112, 118.

-[0099] In the depicted embodiment, electrolyte is pumped into and
+[0099] In the depicted embodiment, electrolyte is pumped into

-out of electrolyte chambers 114, 116 via conduits 108, 136,
+and out of electrolyte chambers 114, 116 via conduits 108, 136,

 respectively.

-[0100] Referring now to FIG. 8, there are depicted schematic (FIG.
+[0100] Referring now to FIG. 8, there are depicted schematic

-8(a)), exploded (FIG. 8(b)) and perspective (FIG. 8(c)) views of a
+(FIG. 8(a)), exploded (FIG. 8(b)) and perspective (FIG. 8(c))

-manifolding and valves is illustrated.
-By "bipolar", it is meant
+chambers with manifolding and valves is illustrated.
+By

-that the dialytic stack 801 is operable in forward and reverse
+"bipolar", it is meant that the dialytic stack 801 is operable

-polarities.
-In forward polarity, a schematic view of the dialytic
+in forward and reverse polarities.
+In forward polarity, a

-stack 801 is the dialytic stack 101 of FIG. 1.
-In reverse
+schematic view of the dialytic stack 801 is the dialytic stack

-polarity, a schematic view of the dialytic stack 801 is the
+101 of FIG. 1.
+In reverse polarity, a schematic view of the

-dialytic stack 201 of FIG. 2.
-Visible in FIG. 8(a) are sixteen
+dialytic stack 801 is the dialytic stack 201 of FIG. 2.
+Visible

-two-way valves, inlet valves 844(a)-(h) and outlet valves
+in FIG. 8(a) are sixteen two-way valves, inlet valves 844(a)-(h)

-two-way valves 844(a)-(p) are configured in these modes:
+specifies how these two-way valves 844(a)-(p) are configured in

 TABLE-US-00002 TABLE 2 Valve Settings in Forward Polarity and

-Reverse Polarity Operation Forward Polarity Reverse Polarity Valve
+Reverse Polarity Operation Forward Polarity Reverse Polarity

-Operation Operation 844(a) Opened Closed 844(b) Closed Opened
+Valve Operation Operation 844(a) Opened Closed 844(b) Closed

-844(c) Closed Opened 844(d) Opened Closed 844(e) Closed Opened
+Opened 844(c) Closed Opened 844(d) Opened Closed 844(e) Closed

-844(f) Opened Closed 844(g) Opened Closed 844(h) Closed Opened
+Opened 844(f) Opened Closed 844(g) Opened Closed 844(h) Closed

-844(i) Opened Closed 844(j) Closed Opened 844(k) Closed Opened
+Opened 844(i) Opened Closed 844(j) Closed Opened 844(k) Closed

-844(l) Opened Closed 844(m) Closed Opened 844(n) Opened Closed
+Opened 844(l) Opened Closed 844(m) Closed Opened 844(n) Opened

-844(o) Closed Opened 844(p) Opened Closed
+Closed 844(o) Closed Opened 844(p) Opened Closed

 [0101] Referring now to FIG. 8(b) and as with the embodiments of